Quick start

 $ sq pki link retract --cert $FINGERPRINT --userid $USERID

-or the following to retract any associated links of a certificate:
+or the following to retract all of a certificate's associated links:

 $ sq pki link retract --cert $FINGERPRINT